ZILtoid1991/pixelperfectengine/docs/manual_new.md

 The engine does not require a lot of computational power, however it requires:

 * A 128 bit vector unit.
 * OpenGL 2.1 or OpenGL ES 2.0 graphics.
+(OpenGL 3.3 / 3.0 ES recommended).
 * At least 100MB free system memory.
 * An audio device (low latency devices recommended).
 * Some form of input device.